martinopolot/AirBnB_clone_v3/README.md

-# AirBnB Clone - The Console
+# AirBnB Clone - Version #3
-The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
+This Project attempts to clone the the AirBnB application and website, including the database, storage, RESTful API, Web Framework, and Front End.
+Currently the application is designed to run with 2 storage engine model.
 The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
 A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.

 #### Functionalities of this command interpreter:
 * Create a new object (ex: a new User or a new Place)